ogobrecht/d3-force-apex-plugin/README.md

 This D3 force implementation uses [semantic versioning](http://semver.org).

 Please refer to the [documentation](https://ogobrecht.github.io/d3-force-apex-plugin/) for more informations on how to get started and an overview of all graph methods.
 Please use for all comments and discussions the [issues functionality on GitHub](https://github.com/ogobrecht/d3-force-apex-plugin/issues).

+### 3.1.1 (2021-03-11)

+- Fixed: #43 - Images blurry in chrome and edge.
+Thanks to github.com/chrizwagner to report the bug.

 ### 3.1.0 (2019-06-02)